-86. Extra Dimensions
+85. Extra Dimensions

-Revised August 2019 by Y. Gershtein (Rutgers U.) and A. Pomarol (U. Autònoma de Barcelona; IFAE).
+Revised August 2023 by Z. Demiragli (Boston U.) and A. Pomarol (U. Autònoma de Barcelona; IFAE).

-86.1 Introduction
+85.1 Introduction

 Proposals for a spacetime with more than three spatial dimensions date back to the 1920s, mainly through the work of Kaluza and Klein, in an attempt to unify the forces of nature [1].
 Although their initial idea failed, the formalism that they and others developed is still useful nowadays.
-Around 1980, string theory proposed again to enlarge the number of space dimensions, this time as a requirement for describing a consistent theory of quantum gravity.
-The extra dimensions were supposed to be compactified at a scale close to the Planck scale, and thus not testable experimentally in the near future.
+Around 1980, string theory proposed again to enlarge the number of space dimensions, this time as a requirement for describing a consistent theory of quantum gravity. dimensions were supposed to be compactified at a scale close to the Planck scale, and thus not testable experimentally in the near future.

-A different approach was given by Arkani-Hamed, Dimopoulos, and Dvali (ADD) in their seminal paper in 1998 [2], where they showed that the weakness of gravity could be explained by postulating two or more extra dimensions in which only gravity could propagate.
-The size of these extra dimensions should range between roughly a millimeter and ~1/TeV, leading to possible observable consequences in current and future experiments.
+A different approach was given by Arkani-Hamed, Dimopoulos, and Dvali (ADD) in their seminal paper in 1998 [2], where they showed that the weakness of gravity could be explained by postulating two or more flat extra dimensions in which only gravity could propagate.
+The size of these extra dimensions should range between roughly a millimeter and $\sim 1/\text{TeV}$, leading to possible observable consequences in current and future experiments.
 A year later, Randall and Sundrum (RS) [3] found a new possibility using a warped geometry, postulating a five-dimensional Anti-de Sitter (AdS) spacetime with a compactification scale of order 1/TeV.
 The origin of the smallness of the electroweak scale versus the Planck scale was explained by the gravitational redshift factor present in the warped AdS metric.
-As in the ADD model, originally only gravity was assumed to propagate in the extra dimensions, although it was soon clear that this was not necessary in warped extra-dimensions and also the SM gauge fields [4,5] and SM fermions [6,7] could propagate in the five-dimensional spacetime.
+As in the ADD model, originally only gravity was assumed to propagate in the extra dimensions, although it was soon clear that this was not necessary in warped extra dimensions and also the SM gauge fields [4,5] and SM fermions [6,7] could propagate in the five-dimensional spacetime.

 The physics of warped extra-dimensional models has an alternative interpretation by means of the AdS/CFT correspondence [8-10].
-Models with warped extra dimensions are related to four-dimensional strongly-interacting theories, allowing an understanding of the properties of five-dimensional fields as those of four-dimensional composite states [11].
+Models with warped extra dimensions are related to four-dimensional strongly-interacting theories, allowing an understanding of the properties of fivedimensional fields as those of four-dimensional composite states [11].
 This approach has opened new directions for tackling outstanding questions in particle physics, such as the flavor problem, grand unification, and the origin of electroweak symmetry breaking or supersymmetry breaking.

-86.1.1 Experimental Constraints
+85.1.1 Experimental Constraints

 Constraints on extra-dimensional models arise from astrophysical and cosmological considerations, tabletop experiments exploring gravity at sub-mm distances, and collider experiments.
 Collider limits on extra-dimensional models are dominated by LHC results, which can be found on the public WWW pages of ATLAS [12] and CMS [13].
-This review includes the most recent limits, most of which are published results based on 36 fb-1LHC data collected in 2015-16 at a center-of-mass energy of 13 TeV and legacy results from 20 fb-1 of 8 TeV data collected in Run 1.
-In addition, there are a few published and preliminary results based on the full Run 2 datasets.
-For most of the models, Run 2 results surpass the sensitivity of Run 1, even in the cases when the integrated luminosity is smaller.
+This review includes the most recent limits, most of which are published results based on 140 fb-1LHC data collected in 2015-18 at a center-of-mass energy of 13 TeV and legacy results from 20 fb-1 of 8 TeV data collected in Run 1.
+For most of the models, Run 2 results surpass the sensitivity of Run 1.

-86.1.2 Kaluza-Klein Theories
+85.1.2 Kaluza-Klein Theories